 - Environmental Assessment Worksheet (EAW) (Dec 2, 2019)

 - Appendix A - site map with photos

 - Appendix B - traffic and parking study

-The EAW will also be published in the EQB Monitor, a weekly publication from the state's Environmental Quality Board, on Oct.
+The EAW was published in the EQB Monitor, a publication from the state's Environmental Quality Board, on Oct.
 21, for a 30-day review period.
-Written comments must be received by 4 p.m. on Wednesday, Nov.
-20, 2019 and submitted to Jennifer Monson.

 - Dec.
 18, 2019 — The planning commission held a public hearing and recommended approval of the comprehensive plan amendment, the preliminary and final plat, and the preliminary and final planned unit development.